jipsen/matheditor/README.md

 - Allow definition of constants and functions
 - Include simple math checker
 - Add some symbolic one-step operations (pick result from a list)

+Probably it would be better to use only the MathQuill formula editor from within a contenteditable <div>.
+That way the text editing is handled by the browser and only the formula editing/display is done by MathQuill.
+When the cursor enters a MathQuill box, an event handler will call the appropriate MathQuill code.